Should I hand out my CV in person?

 It is common to hand in your CV in person when applying for jobs in shops, restaurants, cafes and pubs.
 If you plan to drop in your CV to a business, there are certain things to keep in mind.

 Make a list of where you’re going to hand your CV in

-Prepare your CV
+Prepare your CV and cover letter

-Prepare what you’re going to say
+Prepare what you are going to say

 Follow up with a phone call